wchao/grocery-delivery/README.md

 # Grocery delivery software

-Like many people during COVID-19, I spend lots of time trying to reserve a delivery time slot on grocery delivery sites (FreshDirect, Amazon Fresh, Instacart).
+Like many people during COVID-19 who use grocery delivery services, I spend lots of time trying to reserve a delivery time slot on grocery delivery sites (FreshDirect, Amazon Fresh, Instacart).
 I wrote this software so I could get a time slot without sitting around refreshing the page for hours.

 ## Usage